 Catch some Z’s while camping, hiking, or traversing the Ozarks with the best sleeping bags of 2020.
-We purchased the top 15 sleeping bags and took them on our camping and backpacking trips to see which one is best for you all of your outdoor needs.
-Our top rated sleeping bags represent some of the very best cold weather, ultralight, budget, and camping sleeping bags on the market.
+We purchased the top 15 sleeping bags and took them on our camping and backpacking trips to see which one is best for you all of your outdoor camping gear needs.
+Our top-rated sleeping bags represent some of the very best cold weather, ultralight, budget, and camping sleeping bags on the market.
 For this round-up we narrowed our initial selections based on specific use and focused on temperature ratings, form factor, insulation type, features, and price to determine the absolute best sleeping bag for consumers in each category.

 After we camped our hearts out and told all of our best campfire stories, we all agreed that our #1 top pick and Editor’s Choice for the best sleeping bags for cold weather is the Teton Sports Leef.
 The bag’s micro-insulation and fill is some of the highest quality available, providing excellent loft that traps heat and delivers nearly incomparable protection from the elements.